Conduct system design¶

 Singleton web crawler will put links into a LIFO pile.
 If we consider the web crawling as a graph navigation, we want to do BFS, so we need a pile as data structure.

-The solution may look like
+The solution may look like in the figure below:

-Top sellers in e-commerce
+Top sellers in e-commerce¶

-top seller means trending: so # of sell over a time period. time period is variable for low sell item, so item sold few time per year, needs to be visible for a category.
+- time period is variable for low sell item, so item sold few time per year, needs to be visible for a category.
 We can also use a weight algorithm to put less impact on older sells.

 The update can be done few time a day for most active category.

-The amount of data is massive so querying per category and sort by date of sell will put stress to SQL database.
-We can replicate the DB and work on the datawarehouse, or adopt s3 bucket with category being the bucket.
-For the job processing we could use Flink or Spark to compute the top-sell product.
-Job will run in parallel and flink will distribute data.
-It will compute for each product a score based in (t - purchase time) time, decaying older sells.
-We sort by this score.
+The amount of data is massive so querying per category and sort by date of sell will put stress to any SQL database.
+We can replicate the DB and work on the data warehouse, or adopt cloud object storage bucket with category being the bucket.
+For the job processing, we could use Flink or Spark, to compute the top-sell product.

 To support scaling and low latency at the web page level, we need distributed caching, and scale web server horizontally.
+Here is a component view:

-Video sharing service
+Video sharing service¶

 Some thing like youtube.

-• Users and videos in billions
+- Users and videos in billions .

-• Video upload and playing back those videos
+- Video upload and playing back those videos.

 Feel free to use existing services.